Completing the USMLE Step 2 exam is not required.

 If you are a resident with an interest to rotate in our division, your institution must have an agreement with Harbor-UCLA Medical Center for insurance purposes.
 Once an agreement is in place, you will need to submit a letter from your Residency Program Director, the UCLA HIPAA Compliance Certificate, and a copy of your medical license.

 Harbor Dermatology will review applications via ERAS and send out an email invitation.
-Interviews will only be conducted on January 13, 2020 and January 27, 2020.
+Interviews will be conducted January 2020.

 Any further questions regarding applications should be directed to: